ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 __3.__ __Every time__ you make a change to the extension code, you need to __reload the extension__ first, then __reload Verse,__ so that the browser and Verse will pick up your latest changes.

-For instructions on how to reload the extension click [here](https://github.ibm.com/pages/IBM-Verse/verse-developer-chrome-ext/tutorials/tutorial_verse_developer.html#installing-the-verse-developer-browser-extension).
+For instructions on how to reload the extension click [here](tutorial_verse_developer.html#installing-the-verse-developer-browser-extension).

-__4.__ Enable Live Text in Verse
-To enable the Live Text feature in Verse, you need to enable the following experiment settings,

-      Enable Verse extension
-      Enable live text (must enable Verse extension first)

 ### Test it out